Weather of 2010: September 14–18: Oceania

 Powerco restored supply to around 28,000 customers as a severe wind and rain storm continued to pound the North Island.
-The storm had caused power cuts to around 45,000 customers through the middle of the North Island; the worst affected areas were Thames, Coromandel, Thames-Coromandel, Tirau and Putaruru, parts of the western Bay of Plenty, parts of Whanganui, Wairarapa, and Manawatu, Hauraki-Piako, and parts of Taranaki.
+The storm had caused power cuts to around 45,000 customers through the middle of the North Island; the worst affected areas were Thames, Coromandel, Thames-Coromandel, Tīrau and Putāruru, parts of the western Bay of Plenty, parts of Whanganui, Wairarapa, and Manawatū, Hauraki-Piako, and parts of Taranaki.